Soul2018/test-liquidPixel/README.md

-This is a test of liquid Pixel
+This is liquid Pixel local test

 ## Getting Started